shirsho-12/shirsho-12.github.io/home_page.md

 subtitle: AI Blogs
 ---

-Hey there!
-I am Shirshajit Sen Gupta.
-I am currently entering McGill as a Comp Sci and Biology major.
-In the mean time, I am working at Gaze Pte.
-Ltd. as a Junior Deep Learning Researcher.
-While I work primarily in niche subtopics of Computer Vision (Adversarial Image Generation, Presentation Attack Detection and whatnot), I've been gravitating more and more towards Image Segmentation and

 As a person who's been tinkering around with Machine Learning and Artificial Intelligence for the past year or so (and working since last February), I came across something I had to vent to the world.
 Of all the papers I've read, a great deal of them either: